Migrating from Magento to Shopify

 Shopify Dashboard Orders

-Shopify provides a straightforward way to import customer lists directly into its platform, as detailed in their online guide.
-However, due to external encryption, passwords cannot be imported, necessitating customers to reactivate their accounts and set new passwords.
+Customers can be migrated without problems, however, due to external encryption, passwords cannot be imported, necessitating them to reactivate their accounts and set new passwords.
 This can be a pain point as it might deter some customers from returning to your store due to the extra step.

 • Shopify Plus – If you opt for Shopify Plus, you can use the Bulk Inviter app to automate this process, sending emails to prompt customers to set up a new password on your Shopify site.